-Due to the Covid-19 outbreak, you must take an appointment in order to get access to the consular section.
+You must take an appointment in order to get access to the consular section.
 To book an appointment, click here.
-All visitors must wear a mask, use their own pen and strictly respect their appointment timing.
+All visitors must use their own pen and strictly respect their appointment time.

 AUTHENTICATION AND CERTIFICATION